rust-lang/rust-forge/triage-procedure.md

 and apply the procedure for the new tag now.
 Verify that there is a T- tag for all PRs that remain in this category.

-If the PR has been inactive for greater than 2 weeks, ping the team lead on IRC and on GitHub, noting that you've pinged on IRC.
+If the PR has been inactive for greater than 2 weeks, add the `I-nominated` label and ping the team, requesting a new assignee or other appropriate action.

 If there has been recent activity, the team might have taken some action meaning the state has changed but the label has not yet been updated.
 Therefore, we also check the most recent ones.